Using concrete floor leveling compound

-Since you’re here, there is a high chance your concrete floor is not level and you’re wondering how to level uneven concrete floor.
-There might even be a situation it sags or tilt toward one side of the room.
+Since you’re here, there is a high chance your concrete floor needs to be leveled, and you’re wondering how to level uneven concrete floor.
+There might even be a situation that sags or tilts toward one side of the room.

-No worries, this article will run you through how to level a concrete floor with the self-leveling compound.
-Leveling concrete floor ain’t rocket science and I’m pretty sure DIY spirited person, who doesn’t fear mixing and spreading the compound, can handle it with proper planning.
+No worries, this article will teach you how to level a concrete floor with the self-leveling compound.
+Leveling concrete floors isn’t rocket science, and a spirited person who doesn’t fear mixing and spreading the compound can handle it with proper planning.

-Before you can begin leveling your concrete surface, you need to remove the clutter and wash the concrete floor.
-If it isn’t nailed down, remove it, otherwise, you may end up with a big mess.
+Before leveling your concrete surface, remove the clutter and wash the concrete floor.
+If it isn’t nailed down, remove it.
+Otherwise, you may end up with a big mess.
 It’s always best to have enough room when working on the floors.
 Everything on it is most likely on the way.

 Once you have everything out of the room or off area, it is time to clean the surface thoroughly.
 Take a stiff-bristled boom and sweep the concrete floor.
 Sweep in the corners to remove dirt and other debris.

-Now there are at least 2 ways to go about this depending on where your floor is; washing and grinding.
-Both will work out fine, I might prefer grinding depending on how uneven the floor is.
+Now, there are at least two ways to go about this, depending on where your floor is: washing and grinding.
+Both will work out fine; I prefer grinding, depending on how uneven the floor is.

 Tips before starting